Home

 rather than $$ ... $$.
 Put appropriate punctuation after displayed equations.

 Macros for diagrams: The following diagram packages may be used by authors.
 The authors are responsible for ensuring that the current version of a macro package has been used.
 We may be able to accommodate other packages as well; please consult with us.
-Note that the pstricks package is awkward for us to support.

-The XY-pic diagram macro package by Kris Rose.
+The XY-pic diagram package by Kris Rose.

-[Aims and Scope | Editors | For Editors | For Authors | Subscriptions | Related | Author index]
+[Aims and Scope | Editors | For Editors | For Authors | Subscriptions]

 All Volumes